informalsystems/quartz/docs/getting_started.md

 In either case, you can build from source in Go or use a docker container.

-The docker containers come with preconfigured keys and balances.
+The docker containers come with preconfigured keys and account balances.
 If you use the Go binaries you'll have to set up keys and balances yourself.

 To build from source, first make sure you have Go installed.